pydio/pydio-doc-developer-guide/0_manual/2_anatomy-of-a-flow/3_triggers.md

-Cells Flows Jobs can be started in three ways: reacting to Cells events, based on a schedule, or manually
+Cells Flows Jobs can be started in many ways: reacting to Cells events, based on a schedule, or manually, or even by end-users using WebHooks and buttons.

 ## Event-based Triggers